Clemson vs. North Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +3000

-- The Tar Heels were +2200 to win the national championship at the beginning of the season, and have now fallen to +3000, which is the 44th-biggest change in the country.
+- The Tar Heels' national championship odds have fallen from +2200 at the start of the season to +3000, the 44th-biggest change among all teams.

-- With odds of +3000, North Carolina has been given a 3.2% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!